Medicare Diabetes Prevention Program (MDPP) - Frequently Asked Questions

 What is the Crosswalk File?

-After you register, login information will be sent to your organization within approximately one week along with instructions on how to upload your crosswalk file.
-At that time, you will also be provided with information on how to download and enter your data into the crosswalk file template.
+After registration is complete, login information will be sent to your organization within approximately one week along with instructions on how to upload your crosswalk file.
+At that time, suppliers will also be provided with information on how to download and enter your data into the crosswalk file template.

 Are there any resources on the MDPP website about the crosswalk?

 Yes, in addition to these FAQs, the presentation from the Crosswalk Guidance Office Hours is available on the MDPP website.
-You can also access Guidance on compiling crosswalk data and submitting the crosswalk file in the Crosswalk Guidance found here: https://www.cms.gov/priorities/innovation/Files/x/mdpp-crosswalk-guidance.pdf. -
+You can also access Guidance on compiling crosswalk data and submitting the crosswalk file in the Crosswalk Guidance found here: https://www.cms.gov/priorities/innovation/Files/x/mdpp-crosswalk-guidance.pdf (PDF).

 Does an organization have to submit a crosswalk file if it is not enrolled as an MDPP supplier yet?